55 Wall Street: Conversion

-Usage
+1910s to 1940s

 Upon the completion of the renovation, National City Bank's law firm Shearman & Sterling had offices on the upper stories.
 According to Forbes magazine in 1917, the branch at 55 Wall Street "does more business in its head office than is done under any other nongovernmental banking roof on the face of the earth."
 A balcony was constructed in 1925 on the south side of the main banking room.
+The bank had outgrown its offices at 55 Wall Street by February 1927, prompting bank officials to announce plans for a 31-story building on the site of its old headquarters at 52 Wall Street.
+National City Bank's compound interest and trust departments moved to the new building at 52 Wall Street in May 1928.

 National City Bank and the Farmers' Loan and Trust Company merged in 1929, with the latter becoming the City Bank Farmers Trust Company.
 Two years later, City Bank Farmers Trust erected 20 Exchange Place immediately to the south to house the operations of the expanded bank.
-First National Bank also moved to 55 Wall Street from its former location at 2 Wall Street, at the corner with Broadway, after the New York City Department of Buildings had deemed 2 Wall Street to be unsafe.
-The two buildings collectively served as National City Bank's global headquarters and were connected by a now-demolished pedestrian bridge over Exchange Place.
+First National Bank temporarily moved to 55 Wall Street from its former location at 2 Wall Street, when that structure was weakened during the construction of an annex to 14 Wall Street, although First National returned to 2 Wall Street in 1933.
+55 Wall Street and 20 Exchange Place collectively served as National City Bank's global headquarters and were connected by a now-demolished pedestrian bridge over Exchange Place.
+Initially, 55 Wall Street did not have any signage indicating that it housed the National City Bank.
+In 1947, bank officials decided to install a sign with the bank's name outside the building because visitors frequently got lost while looking for the bank.